cbroms/wikiviz/README.md

-# RF Explore
+# WikiViz

-A way to browse through a series of Wikipedia pages visually.
+Browse through Wikipedia pages side by side and see how they're linked with visual hyperlink connections.